LINQ Empty Method in C#

 Solution2: Using the Empty Method

-We can solve the problem by using the LINQ Empty Method as shown in the below example.
-Here, we are using the NULL-COALESCING operator which checks if the GetData() method returns NULL, then initialized the integerSequence variable with an empty IEnumerable<int>.
+We can solve the problem using the LINQ Empty Method, as shown in the example below.
+Here, we use the NULL-COALESCING operator, which checks if the GetData() method returns NULL, then initializes the integerSequence variable with an empty IEnumerable<int>.

 using System.Linq;